kevinzakka/spatial-transformer-network/README.md

 - [X] fixed slicing issue which was causing incorrect output
 - [X] add option to upsample or downsample output image
-- [ ] add option to restrict transformation to "attention"

 ## Background Information